Education Research Current About VU Amsterdam NL

 Teaching in higher education

 If you’re considering a future in education and academia, you may want to enhance your teaching skills as well.
-Each year, the Research Master’s programme offers 15-20 students the opportunity to acquire an accreditation for teaching in higher education.
+Each year, the Master’s programme offers 15-20 students the opportunity to acquire an accreditation for teaching in higher education.
 Because this accreditation is only valid in the Netherlands, this additional programme is taught exclusively in Dutch.

 Change your future with the Musculoskeletal Physiotherapy Sciences programme